peidevs/OpenDataBookClub/_posts/2016-02-29-PEI-Open-Data-Hackathon.md

 * Enter through Fitzroy doors, we'll be on the top floor in the board room.

 ## Schedule
-Note 2: If stormy weather threatens, we make a call the night before.
+Note: If stormy weather threatens, we make a call the night before.
 We will notify via eventbrite, and announce a make-up date.

 * 7:00 am : Doors open (Breakfast, coffee provided)
 * 7:30 am : Event opens with brief remarks by the Government of Prince Edward Island and Start Up Zone